Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Related Challenges

 \subsection{Transparency}

 Transparency involves two major aspects.
 First, transparency refers to the lucid explanation and documentation of proposed models and datasets.
-This includes the research and corporative proposals along with their underlying methodologies, which many newly released models like GPT-4 \citep{AchiamAAA24} and Gemini \citep{GeminiTeamABW23} only provide superficially.
-The other aspect of transparency with text generation is the disclose of its usage in academic writing.
-Since big tech companies increasingly lead and, consequently, shift NLP research directions, the discussion of potential risks (e.g., toxicity, factuality) has become essential in the last years, especially when releasing LMs \citep{AbdallaWRN23}.
+This includes the research along with their underlying methodologies, which many newly released models like GPT-4 \citep{AchiamAAA24} and Gemini \citep{GeminiTeamABW23} only provide superficially.
+As the quality of AI-authored scientific work remains subpar relative to human-authored research \citep{amirjalili2024exploring}, especially in terms of factual accuracy and complex aspects of authorship, the disclosure of its use in academic writing also becomes essential.
+The indiscriminate use of machine-generated text during training introduces irreparable defects into the resulting models, given the recursive incorporation of machine-generated data \citep{shumailov2024ai}.
+So-called model collapse could be avoided by fully disclosing the use of AI, although this can be considered an ambitious solution.

+Since big tech companies increasingly lead and, consequently, shift NLP research directions, the discussion of potential risks (e.g., toxicity, factuality) has become essential in recent years, especially when releasing LMs \citep{AbdallaWRN23}.
 To research and address the emerging challenges, the transparent reporting of model characteristics is of key importance.

 For this, \citet{MitchellWZB19} provide an extensive and standardized model card that can be shipped together with novel LMs.
 However, corporate organizations often have a monetary interest in releasing new models, and fully disclosing all model details can conflict with a company's interest in not having their product replicated or released to an open-source audience. \citet{AczelW23} describe the transparent and credible usage of text-generative models in scientific writing as threefold.
 First, researchers should disclose the model and its training data used.
 In addition, the generated text, or a summary of it, should be available to the readers.
 Second, the authors should specify for which aspects of a scientific work (outline, writing, code) a model was used.
 Third, researchers are required to always verify generated text which includes a check on plagiarism.
 Fulfilling all aspects described by \citet{AczelW23} can be difficult, but the guidelines give an idea of the ideal process for documenting AI usage. \citet{WahleRMM23} propose AI Usage Cards, a shorter card that can be included in research papers to document how text generation models are used for the work.